 Teaching

-Experiences listed below are for courses offered at the Harvard T.H.
-Chan School of Public Health of Harvard University, under employment by the Biostatistics Department.
+The Graduate Teaching Fellow experiences listed below are for courses offered by the Harvard T.H.
+Chan School of Public Health at Harvard University, under employment by the Department of Biostatistics.
 I have had the wonderful opportunity to work with instructor Georg Hahn and professor Christoph Lange as part of these courses.

-This course will give a critical presentation of software implementations, theoretical/algorithmic software development, and modern software tools to collect, store, and process data at scale.
-This will include hands-on programming practice, R package development (with C++ integration), software design and good software development practice, multiprocessing with OpenMP, cloud computing on the Harvard computing cluster, container images (Docker), and an introduction to big data stacks.
-The course includes data manipulation, state of the art workflows for software design and dissemination, software tool selection, and maintenance.
-It explores how big data influences several aspects of data science (for instance, software development and data management) and how modern tools can be leveraged to work with data efficiently.
+This course will give a critical presentation of software implementations, theoretical/algorithmic software development, and modern software tools for data at scale.
+This includes R package development, software design and development, multiprocessing, cloud computing, container images, and an introduction to big data stacks.
+The course explores how big data influences several aspects of data science and how modern tools can be leveraged to work with data efficiently.

-Experiences listed below are for courses offered at the University of California San Diego.
-The data science courses [DSC] are under employment by the Halıcıoğlu Data Science Institute, and the cognitive science course [COGS] is under employment by the Cognitive Science Department.
+The Undergraduate Teaching Assistant experiences listed below are for courses offered by the University of California San Diego.
+The DSC courses are under employment by the Halıcıoğlu Data Science Institute, and the COGS course is under employment by the Cognitive Science Department.
 I have had the wonderful opportunity to work with lecturers Janine Tiefenbruck, Suraj Rampure, and Kyle Shannon as part of these courses.
+I am also grateful to have received the Halıcıoğlu Data Science Institute Undergraduate Excellence Award for my work.

-DSC 80 - The Practice and Application of Data Science: [Winter 2024]
+DSC 80: The Practice and Application of Data Science [description]

 This course bridges lower and upper-division data science courses as well as methods in other fields.
 Students master the data science life-cycle and learn many of the fundamental principles and techniques of data science spanning algorithms, statistics, machine learning, visualization, and data systems.